thoughtbot/dummy/README.md

 href="https://thoughtbot.github.io/dummy/toggle-dummy.css">
 ```

-You will need to add the "dummy" class to any elements in your UI that
+You will need to add the `dummy` class to any elements in your UI that
 aren't complete on the backend.

-The default behavior is to lighten the opacity of dummy elements in your UI when
+The default behavior is to reduce the opacity of dummy elements in your UI when
 dummy is active.
 You can also overwrite this behavior by modifying the styling
 for the `.dummy.is-active` elements in your application.
 For example: